When was the last time your cell phone carrier did something nice for you?

 Q: Why are MVNOs like Ting so cheap?

 A: I’m still trying to find that out, but that might be the wrong way to look at it.
-Perhaps a better question is ‘why are the big cell carriers so expensive?’
+Perhaps a better question is this: Why are the big cell carriers so expensive?!
+AT&T’s fee structure alone supports this theory.

 Q: How’s the service?

-A: It’s still way too early to make a judgement in this area, but my service around the house is just as good as it was before.
+A: My service around the house is just as good as it was before.
 I haven’t figured out if there’s a way to determine which carrier Ting is using at a given moment, but I suspect that because my iPhone X was an AT&T model that I’m now on T-Mobile’s network, as Ting does not resell AT&T service.
+Technically there’s nothing stopping it from using Sprint or Verizon’s networks as well.

 Got questions?
 Maybe I got answers!
 Post ’em in the comments below and I’ll respond as needed.